 First, click on the first set of sequences you want to select.
 Now, hold down the CTRL and the SHIFT key.
 From there, use the arrow keypads in order to select the area you want have highlighted.
 This way you won’t be clicking around areas and risk moving data.

 Another way to perform this is to select the cell you want to begin with, then hold down the CTRL and the SHIFT button, then push the * button.
 This will bring up the ability to type in the data set points for what you want to select.

 If you want to view the formulas you have entered into Excel (including the RAND formula), there are a few ways to do this.
 First, you can click the “Formulas” tab at the top of the screen.
 This will provide you with all of the information you need.

 From there, you want to choose “Show Formulas” button.
 Of course, you are always able to remove the RAND formula if you want it out.
 This way, by removing the RAND formula you won’t be assigning randomized numbers to different cells.

 Freeze Rows and Columns

-There might be a time where you want to avoid moving certain rows and columns within your Excel spreadsheet.
-You can do this by clicking the "View" tab at the top of the screen.
-From there, choose "Freeze Panes."
+There might be a time when you want to avoid moving certain rows and columns within your Excel worksheet.
+You can do this by clicking the “View” tab at the top of the screen.
+From there, choose “Freeze Panes.”

 You have three options for what to freeze.
 You can choose “Freeze Pans” where you will select the panes you want to lock in position.
 Then there is the “Freeze Top Row” option and the “Freeze First Column” option.

-There may be times where you want to view a list randomly in Microsoft Excel.
-Whatever the reason may be, entering a formula is simple, and it doesn't take long to do.
-By following these "how to randomize a list in Excel" instructions, you have the ability to view the spreadsheet in random ways.
-So the next time you are in need of randomizing your list, you'll have all the information you need right here.
+There may be times when you want to view a list randomly in Microsoft Excel.
+Whatever the reason may be, entering a formula is simple, and it doesn’t take long to do.
+By following these “how to randomize a list in Excel” instructions, you can view the spreadsheet in random ways.
+So the next time you need to randomize your list, you’ll have all the information you need right here.